Sullivans International - Yarn Supplier

 Frequently Asked Questions

-What does X mean in a crochet chart?
+What does X mean on a crochet symbol chart?

-In Chinese and Japanese-style letter charts, X means single crochet (US) / double crochet (UK)—the shortest basic stitch after slip stitch and chain.
+X stands for single crochet (US) or double crochet (UK)—the shortest basic stitch worked into a previous row, after chain and slip stitch.

 What is the difference between F and E?

-F is double crochet (one yarn-over before inserting the hook).
-E is treble crochet (two yarn-overs before inserting)—a taller stitch that covers more vertical height per row.
+F is double crochet: one yarn-over before you insert the hook.
+E is treble crochet: two yarn-overs before insert—taller, with more vertical coverage per stitch.

 What are BLO and FLO used for?

-Is this the same as CYC chart symbols?
+Are letter charts the same as CYC symbols?

-This article is part of our Crochet Basics series—practical pattern-reading guides for knitters, crocheters, and yarn buyers working with international suppliers.
+Part of our Crochet Basics series—clear, practical guides for crocheters, designers, and yarn buyers working with international patterns and suppliers.

 Share this article